pqabelian/abelian-community-website/docs/downloads/latest.md

 - Existing users of Desktop Wallet Legacy are strongly recommended to migrate now to this brand new Desktop Wallet Pro (MLP) so that they no longer need to remember the maximum recoverable number of wallets.
 To migrate, we need to create a new wallet at the Desktop Wallet Pro (MLP) and then use the Desktop Wallet Legacy to transfer all the ABEL coins to the new wallet.
 - For the first time, you can create wallets, some of them are fully-private and some others are pseudo-private.

-**v2.0.1 Upgrade Notes:**
+**v2.1.0 Upgrade Notes:**
-1. Support transactin version (v3).
+1. Support (non-cloaked) AUT opertions
-2. Upgrade pseudo address to PseudoCT address.
+2. upgrade pseudo address
+3. support QR Code for short address
+4. improve UI layout and optimize user experience
 :::

 ---